tydaeus/notes/markdown/about_markdown(md)_files.md

 To use the command-line utility: `md2html MyMarkdown.md > MyHtml.html`.

+### markdown css
+After converting markdown, you may also want to apply styling beyond the default html styling.

+#### github-markdown-css
+The styling used for markdown on github can be added using the [github-markdown-css package](https://github.com/sindresorhus/github-markdown-css).
+This can also be retrieved from a CDN using a link provided by [CDNJS](https://cdnjs.com/libraries/github-markdown-css).

 ## Writing Markdown Documents
 You can learn markdown syntax from http://daringfireball.net/projects/markdown/syntax.
 Markdown can be written in plaintext, but it is easier if you use a markdown-aware editor.
 Some markdown-aware editing option(s) are listed below.